 Is there any moment that is not spiritual, magical, mysterious?
 Whether sitting on the porcelain throne, or caught up in an inexplicable vision, every moment's unfolding is ultimately very much the same.
 We may or may not be tuned in, we may prefer some moments to others, but in reality the ungraspable is source to all creations of consciousness, wherever or however they unfold.
 Pay attention to the vastness within, or meander through every sensory, dualistic diversion the world offers, it is all the same ephemeral virtual reality.
 Life is an opportunity to reflect upon the oneness within and without, and to take it as any more than a three-dimensional, quickly passing mirage, misses its greatest potential.

 What is the soul?

 What is not the That I Am?
-What is not the ground of all creation, preservation and destruction?
+What is not the ground of all creation, preservation, and destruction?
 What is not the indivisible, immortal, absolute reality that permeates all seen and unseen?
-What is not the same divine mystery residing in everything from the smallest particle of an atom to the farthest galaxies of creation?
+What is not the same quantum mystery residing in everything from the smallest particle of an atom to the farthest galaxies of all creation?
 Godness, as seen through consciousness, is as expansive or limited as any given personal vision, yet cannot be confined by any.

 Ultimately, there is no other.
 The ocean of godness is all, including the drop of awareness reading this.
 The proof of it is that no one, no creature ever birthed upon this spinning garden has ever, will ever, or can ever discern more than a reflection of its own face.
 All forms are splinters of the same witness, the same oneness, the same faceless unknown.
 All attributes, all measurements are born of the illusion of space-time, and to be bound by any reverie is the delusion of ignorance.